wix-incubator/wix-rest-docs/guides/About Extended Fields.md

 ## JSON Schema
 Extended fields are defined using a subset of [JSON schema](https://json-schema.org/).
 There are some general restrictions on the JSON schema to keep in mind when defining extended fields:
-+ Max stored data size : 10000 Bytes
 + Extended field schemas can't contain more than 256 properties.
 + The maximum length of a property key is 64 characters.
-+ Property keys must start with a letter and can contain only letters, bnubers, and underscores.
++ Property keys must start with a letter and can contain only letters, numbers, and underscores.
 + The maximum storage size for an individual extended field object is 10 KB.
 This size is calculated based on the properties defined in the object's schema including the maximum lengths of all strings and the maximum items of all arrays.

 The extended fields feature supports all the basic JSON schema types with some restrictions, as follows: